dvnc0/gimli-php/README.md

 Route::get('/', [Home_Controller::class, 'homePage'])->addMiddleware(Logged_In_Middleware::class);
 ```

-That should be an instance of `Gimli\Middleware\Middleware_Base` and you need to define the `abstract process` method, which returns `Gimli\Middleware\Middleware_Response`.
+That should be a class that implements `Gimli\Middleware\Middleware_Interface` which requires a `process` method that returns `Gimli\Middleware\Middleware_Response`.
 Middleware does have access to the Application instance including the Injector and whatever else you decide to set on it.

 You can also add groups, define a default route file that should load, and load additional route files to help organize your routes.